unahouExosite/docs/rpc/README.md

 ```
 {
     "aliases": {
-        // Shows alias to resource mapping.
+        // Resource to alias mapping.
 If calling client is not
         // the aliased resource or its owner, the value is "undefined"
         // rather than a list of aliases.
         "1b1ae80c224b4df0c74401234567890123456789": [